 To investigate places

 Pupils’ learning within lessons is enlivened through the use of a range of artefacts, books, videos, photographs, OS maps, atlases, globes, compasses and digital mapping resources to enable pupils to investigate inquiries.
 Our pupils have access to knowledge organisers identifying key vocabulary.
 Our teachers carefully plan lessons which immerse pupils in rich vocabulary pertinent to the topic or concept they are learning.
 This ensures that pupils are able to communicate geographically with confidence.
 Pupils also participate in engaging activities such as orienteering games, first-hand observations of the weather and seasonal patterns and fieldwork in the school grounds and local area.

 Pupils’ learning is further enriched through educational workshops and visits to local places of interest and educational establishments further afield.
 In our recent Ofsted report, it was stated that ‘teachers bring the curriculum to life through providing first-hand experiences’ and that our pupils ‘enjoy their many educational trips’.
 Examples of some recent experiences include:

 - A visit to the Sea Life centre where pupils learnt about oceans and climates around the world including how oceans are being conserved and the issue of climate change.

 - A visit to Knowsley Safari Park where pupils learnt about the Amazon Rainforest and how we can help to conserve rainforests.

-Please find our Geography Curriculum Overview below:
+Please find our Geography Curriculum Overview and Progression of Skills and Knowledge below: